 \subsection{Relevant hypothesis}

-In \cref{tb:rel1} and \ref{tb:rel2}, we display the simulated rejection rates of Jackknife test \eqref{test2} and the pivotal test for the hypotheses \eqref{det112} for different values of $\Delta$ and a significance level of $5\%$.
+In \cref{tb:rel1} and \ref{tb:rel2}, we display the simulated rejection rates of Jackknife test \eqref{test2} and the pivotal test \eqref{test2a} for the hypotheses \eqref{det112} for different values of $\Delta$ and a significance level of $5\%$.
 For both models the results reflect the asymptotic properties of the test described in \cref{cor2}.
 At the ``boundary'' of the hypotheses, where $ {\cal M}^2=\Delta$, the empirical sizes of the pivotal test \eqref{test2a} are close to the nominal level $5\%$ in most cases, while the type I error of the Jackknife test \eqref{test2} is too large for small sample sizes.
+In the ``interior of the null hypothesis'', where $ \mathcal M^2> \Delta $, the rejection rates of both tests quickly decrease to $0$ as $\Delta$ decreases and the sample size increases.
+Note that this is a desirable behavior for a test of the composite hypotheses \eqref{det112} as one has to assure for a type I error that

-In the ``interior of the null hypothesis'', where $ \mathcal M^2> \Delta $, the rejection rates of both tests decreases to $0$ as $\Delta$ decreases and the sample size increases.
+Thus, the level of the test is calibrated at the ``boundary'' of null hypothesis ${\cal M}^2 = \Delta $ to be close to $\alpha$.
 Under the alternative, where $ \mathcal M^2 < \Delta $, the rejection rates of both tests increase to $1$ as $\Delta$ increases and the sample size increases.
 The rejection rates of the Jackknife test \eqref{test2} are usually higher than those of the pivotal test \eqref{test2a}.